Computational Materials Scientist

 About the role

-You'll be working at the intersection of our distributed worker architecture and the laws of solid state physics, meaning:
+You'll be working at the intersection of our distributed worker architecture, and operationalising-in-code the laws of solid state physics to build out bespoke features and capabilities for frontier engineering customers.
+We focus on periodic structures/crystalline materials.

 What we look for